 If you have hepatitis C, you may have:

-A blood test will confirm whether or not you have hepatitis C. Talk to your GP or a sexual health clinic about the test.
+Many people with hepatitis C have no symptoms.
+A blood test will confirm whether or not you have hepatitis C. Talk to your GP about the test.

 Hepatitis C is spread mainly through contact with the blood of an infected person.

 In New Zealand, the infection is mostly spread through sharing injecting drug-use equipment (eg, needles, syringes, filters).
-For more information, visit the Hepatitis Foundation of New Zealand.
+For more information, visit the Needle Exchange Programme.

 Hepatitis C can also be passed on through: